List of Marjan Šarec

 The List of Marjan Šarec (Slovene: Lista Marjana Šarca, LMŠ) was a political party in Slovenia led by former Prime Minister Marjan Šarec.
-It merged into the Freedom Movement in the aftermath of the 2022 elections.
+The LMŠ was the lead party in the Šarec government from September 2018 to March 2020.
+The party merged into the Freedom Movement in the aftermath of the 2022 elections, in which it lost all of its parliamentary representation.

 History

 Marjan Šarec, a former journalist, actor, and comedian, founded the party (initially as List of Marjan Šarec – Onward Kamnik) during his first mayoral term to contest the 2014 Slovenian Local Elections providing candidates for the municipal council of Kamnik.
 For most of Šarec's second term as mayor of Kamnik, the party was active only at the local level.

 Šarec contested the 2017 presidential election, advancing to the runoff but narrowly losing to incumbent President Borut Pahor.
 After announcing his much speculated entry into parliamentary politics, LMŠ swiftly topped public opinion polls, emerging as the foremost party leading into the 2018 Slovenian parliamentary election.

 In an interview with the weekly political magazine Mladina, Šarec argued against comparisons of LMŠ with Mayor Zoran Janković's Positive Slovenia and incumbent PM Miro Cerar's Modern Centre Party (SMC) which both emerged as preeminent political forces after being established just months prior to parliamentary elections.
 He has spoken out in favour of judicial, regulatory, procedural, and electoral reforms (including the introduction of preferential voting, and raising the parliamentary threshold to achieve more stable governments), rectifying the inefficient healthcare system, and doing more to address climate change (including an expansion of the Krško Nuclear Power Plant).
 He has also expressed opposition to privatising infrastructural and strategic firms (and the complete privatisation of the banking sector), argued in favour of running a balanced budget and reducing the public debt (if this was allowed for by future economic growth), and reform of the pension system, including by promoting private pension schemes.
 He has stated the party will be willing to politically cooperate with anyone, except for "people who are involved in any suspicious deals".
 The party has expressed support for the complete legalisation of cannabis.